sadit/SpatialAccessTrees.jl/README.md

 ```

-I will also add some new structures related to them.
+I will also add some new structures and algorithms related to Spatial Access Trees.

 This package was designed to work with [`SimilaritySearch.jl`](https://github.com/sadit/SimilaritySearch.jl).